cheimabou/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script to create a file with a weird name full of special characters
+this script writes into a file a result of ls -la command